-- > You can only make a withdrawal once and it can't be after the settlement date; - > If you make a withdrawal towards the deposit on your first home, ensure you are drawing sufficient funds to meet your settlement obligations.
-You cannot make another withdrawal again at settlement; - > Your completed application form and all supporting documentation must be received at least 15 business days before either your deposit payment is due or settlement date.
+- · You can only make a withdrawal once and it can't be after the settlement date; - · If you make a withdrawal towards the deposit on your first home, ensure you are drawing sufficient

+Your completed application form and all supporting documentation must be received at least 15 business days before either your deposit payment is due or settlement date.
 We cannot pay out after settlement.